Visit Rescued Reptiles at Critchlow Alligator Sanctuary, Now Open Daily

 Ice Cream place in Battle Creek - Station 66 Diner

 Station 66 is a popular ice cream shop serving hot dogs, burgers and sandwiches.
-It is less than 10 miles north, so you could stop there on your way back home.
+It is less than 10 miles north, so you could stop there on your way home.
 It’s kid-friendly and delicious!

 Is there anything else I can do in the area?